 It is more important now than ever for Indigenous students to study social work.
 Historically there has been a really difficult and disturbing relationship between social work system and Indigenous communities across Canada.
 This includes the legacy of the Indian Residential School System, the 60s Scoop and the current over-representation of Indigenous Peoples in the child welfare and criminal justice systems.
 We need solutions that are culturally grounded in our communities.
 There are many exciting things happening in First Nations communities across Canada.
 As individuals and communities are healing from discrimination, both in the past and currently, Indigenous social work students are critical to ensuring that solutions are culturally grounded in our communities through research, policy and practice.

-Watch: Assistant Professor Ashley Quinn shares what inspired her to pursue social work and why she hopes more Indigenous students will join the field
+Watch: Assistant Professor Ashley Quinn shares what inspired them to pursue social work and why they hope more Indigenous students will join the field

 More Q & As